dikortis/LetsTalkETC/Episodes/Episode_12.md

 **Maxwell Sanchez:**
 right so
-it yeah most of the issues with the proof of proof protocol would be in if you implemented certain things wrong these are attack vectors I could come
+it most of the issues with the proof of proof protocol would be in if you implemented certain things wrong these are attack vectors I could come